belle2/basf2/online_book/analysis/pandas.rst

 DataFrames offer easily accessible methods to track down what actually happened in a computation.

-If you want to track how your cuts are impacting your dataframes, you can simply look at the length of the dataframes before and after the filter.
+If you want to track how your cuts are impacting your DataFrames, you can simply look at the length of the DataFrames before and after the filter.

-Additionally, you can also plot your dataframes quite easily for inspection.
+Additionally, you can also plot your DataFrames quite easily for inspection.
 See the code snippet below:

 .. code:: python